FrameworkComputer/network-tester/README.md

 # MediaTek/Intel Wi-Fi Drop Tester

+- Auto-installs needed packages for Fedora OR Ubuntu.
+Not configured as is for other distros (minor tweaks needed for that).

 - This basic script pings 8.8.8.8 every 60 seconds and runs a check of iw every 10 seconds to capture as much as possible.

 - If there is a drop or even a drop and it resumes, we should see it happen here.
 This will run for one hour.